mikrofig/Novanet-no-backend-free-wifi-billing-system-for-Mikrotik/README.md

-# 📡 NOVANET FREE WiFi Billing SYSTEM
+# 📡 NOVANET FREE WiFi Billing System

 This system allows MikroTik owners to accept Paystack payments directly on their routers without needing a VPS,vpn or a monthly billing service.